 In a minute we'll get to all the facts about pool shock, what it is and why it’s important, but for now it’s time to get down to business and get this job done.

-Here's how to shock your pool in five easy steps.
+Here's how to shock your pool in six easy steps.

-Once you’ve chosen your pool shock, you will need to read the manufacturer’s instructions and prepare it accordingly.
+Once you’ve chosen your pool chlorine shock, you'll need to read the manufacturer’s instructions and prepare it accordingly.

 For example, granular shock will usually need to be dissolved in a five-gallon bucket of water before it’s poured into the pool.

 But other shock, such as lithium hypochlorite can be poured straight in.